Lecrapouille/MyMakefile/README.md

 make CXX=clang++-11 -j8
 ```

-### Hello-World MyMakefile with Unit-Tests example
+### Hello-World MyMakefile with unit-tests example

 Let suppose you want to add a unit test folder for your project.
 Just do this:

 ```
 foo/
 ├── .makefile/